Medically reviewed on February 20, 2018

 - Transitions.
 Whether it's a new school, home or job; a relationship breakup; or the death or illness of a loved one, change can bring emotional stress and increase the risk of anorexia.

-Anorexia nervosa can have numerous complications.
+Anorexia can have numerous complications.
 At its most severe, it can be fatal.
 Death may occur suddenly — even when someone is not severely underweight.
 This may result from abnormal heart rhythms (arrhythmias) or an imbalance of electrolytes — minerals such as sodium, potassium and calcium that maintain the balance of fluids in your body.

 Other complications of anorexia include: